ernesto-sun/ConfiConfigPHP/README.md

 ## Who is it for?

-Confi Config PHP is made for Developers, Hackers, Coders
+Confi Config PHP is made for developers, hackers, coders, etc.

 ## Getting Started